 Submission of your thesis or dissertation is the pinnacle of your graduate experience.
 To assist you, the Graduate School has created the Thesis and Dissertation Manual.
 Available from the Graduate School website, the Manual provides instructions for formatting your document, manuscript requirements, webinars, and other issues specific to your thesis/dissertation.
-The Manual is updated each semester so you should check the most current version when preparing your manuscript.
-It is not advised to use a previously submitted manuscript as a guide for format. http://www.uno.edu/grad/dissertations-thesis.aspx
+The Manual is updated each year so you should check the most current version when preparing your manuscript.
+It is not advised to use a previously submitted manuscript as a guide for format.